Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Quantum simulation of imaginary-time evolution

 \subsection{General assumptions}

 Several assumptions on $H$, $\tau$ and $\ket{\phi}$ simplify our analysis without loss of generality.
-The Hamiltonian $H$ is assumed to be \begin{enumerate*}[leftmargin=*] \item \emph{normalized with negative energies}: all eigenvalues lie within the interval $[-1,1]$, and the ground-state energy $\lambda_0$ is negative. \end{enumerate*} Normalization is standard in quantum algorithms~\cite{dong2022groundstate, abrams1999quantum, peruzzo2014variational, childs2003exponential} for Hamiltonian-related problems.
+The Hamiltonian $H$ is assumed to be (\nref{assum:normalize})~\emph{normalized with negative energies}: all eigenvalues lie within the interval $[-1,1]$, and the ground-state energy $\lambda_0$ is negative.
+Normalization is standard in quantum algorithms~\cite{childs2003exponential, dong2022groundstate, abrams1999quantum, peruzzo2014variational} for Hamiltonian-related problems.
 The negativity requirement for $\lambda_0$ can be satisfied by shifting the Hamiltonian by a multiple of identity, which does not alter the description of the ITE state.
+We assume that $H$ (and any other Hamiltonian considered in this work) is provided either via its (\nref{assum:oracle})~\emph{evolution oracle}, in which error-free (control) $\exp(-iH)$ and its inverse can be queried a finite number of times, or its (\nref{assum:pauli}) \emph{Pauli form}: $H= \sum_{j} h_j \sigma_j$ is a linear combination of Pauli operators with known coefficients.
 There is no assumption on the locality of $H$.